 With the power of marginal gains, even if you can’t take action on all of these, it’s helpful to embrace frugality and think about ways to save in whichever way you can.

 Personally, frugality is about spending money only where there is value.
 I refuse to spend money in areas because society says I should.

 This is why I don’t drive a fancy car or wear fancy clothes.
 Not because I don’t like those things but because I’ve decided to prioritize financial independence over those items.

 Reducing your expenses and spending money only where you find value is critical to escaping the rat race.
 This goes against our social norms, which is why so many people stay stuck in the same cycle.

 Use the resources above to keep more money in your pocket.

-Next, I’ll show you how to work towards building yourself a money machine that pays you while you sleep.
+Next, I’ll show you how to build a money machine that pays you while you sleep.